• HOME

 Webhooks in Zoho Flow

-While the 900 applications available in Zoho Flow, along with its numerous actions and triggers, can help you build a wide range of customized integrations, there will be situations where you require even more customization.
+While the applications available in Zoho Flow, along with its numerous actions and triggers, can help you build a wide range of customized integrations, there will be situations where you require even more customization.
 You may want your application to perform a very specific trigger or action, or the app you want to integrate might not be a part of Zoho Flow's list of apps.
+This could even include custom apps you've built exclusively for your organization.

-In these cases, you can use the webhook trigger available in Zoho Flow to build your own custom integrations.
-This even includes custom apps you've built exclusively for your organization.
+In these cases, you can use the webhooks available in Zoho Flow to build your own custom integrations.
+Webhooks can either be used as a trigger or an action in Zoho Flow.

-The webhook trigger in Zoho Flow lets you begin a flow based on the updates received from an application through its webhook URL.
-This data can then be used to execute actions in your workflow.
 For example, if you're using a custom application that supports configurable webhooks to manage your inventory, any time there's an update in your customized inventory application, the created workflow will automatically be triggered, performing the desired actions.

-When you set up a webhook trigger through Zoho Flow, a unique URL is generated using which you can set up an integration with the source application.
+When you set up a webhook trigger through Zoho Flow, a unique URL is generated, using which you can set up an integration with the source application.
 This trigger supports data of three different types:

 • JSON